 2. I am not the most coordinated person and I am not even going to elaborate further on this because it will not help anyone’s perception of me lol!

 We got off to a little bit of a rocky start as my sister’s paddle got away from us and I had zero ability to steer my paddle board in the direction of her wayward paddle.
 After eventually collecting the paddle we navigated our way out from the dock and out into the open waters of the bay.
+It was time to check this activity off the summer bucket list!

 What I quickly learned about SUP is that I should probably not enter any competitions any time soon!
 Here’s what was going through my mind while we were heading out…